govau/gtm-base-container/README.md

 # GTM Base Container
-This repository contains the GTM base container used for Government GA.
+This repository contains the GTM base container, a [Design System](https://designsystem.gov.au/) based GTM configuration compatible with Google Analytics for the Australian Government.
 The base container template was constructed by Data Runs Deep, and is maintained/regularly updated by the DTA Observatory Team.

 **Setup instructions**